spacemeowx2/switch-lan-play/README.md

 };
 ```

-The server can read IP addresses from payload and save source IP -> LAN IP to a cache table.
-If target ip address shown in payload doesn't hit the cache, broadcast this packet to the entire room(now a server is a room).
+The server can read IP addresses from the payload and save the source IP -> LAN IP to a cache table.
+If the target IP address shown in the payload doesn't match the cache, the packet is broadcast to the entire room.